UniShared/unishared-dredit-video/README.md

 You need to provide a JSON configuration.
 This file must be at the root level and named config_<environment>.json (environment={production,staging})

-To track events via Segment.io (https://segment.io), please provide a `segmentio` key in this file containing your account token.
+To track events via Segment.io (https://segment.com/), please provide a `segmentio` key in this file containing your account token.
 For Evernote export, please provide evernote_consumer_key` and `evernote_consumer_secret keys.
-To receiver error reports by email, provide a `admin_email` key.
+To receive error reports by email, provide a `admin_email` key.

 #Deployment